oguzalpcakmak/matrix-multiplier/README.md

-# double-matrice-multip
+# Matrix Multiplier

-- double-matrix-multip.c
+- matrix-multiplier.c
 - Alternative matrix multiplication by using the least efficient way it is possible :)
 - Oguz Alp Cakmak - Galatasaray University
 - April 2nd, 2022
-- Sorry for variable names, it's too hard to find cool names :(